gbegley/pycamp/arrays/README.md

    1. Print 'acat', and then print the sum and average and 'shape' of 'acat'

-All printing below should attempt to label and format the values requested for printing.
+All printing should attempt to label and format the values requested for printing.

 For example